tauterra/ANODE/README.md

-# LV Common Objects for Object Oriented Programming (LVCOOOP)
+# Advanced Normative Object Definitions and Extensions (ANODE) for LabVIEW™

-LVCOOOP is a set of common objects that support building robust object oriented applications with LabVIEW(tm).
+ANODE is a set of common objects that support building robust object oriented applications with LabVIEW™.

 ## Lookup API